tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-article.md

 Their second album is
 [More Songs About Buildings and Food](https://en.wikipedia.org/wiki/More_Songs_About_Buildings_and_Food), released in July of 1978.
-[This album](https://www.youtube.com/watch?v=Jjwj25mI2zY) is my favorite Talking Heads album.
+[This album](https://www.youtube.com/watch?v=Jjwj25mI2zY) is my favorite one by Talking Heads.

 Image: images/Talking_Heads-More_Songs_About_Buildings_and_Food.jpg
 Title and Attribution: Talking Heads - cover of their album More Songs About Buildings and Food.
 Fair use.